poppy-project/poppy-docs/06-programing/02-snap.md

 After having executed this command a tab in your web browser should have be opened to Snap! have loaded Poppy blocks.

 #### Network

 First test your connection with the (tangible or simulated) robot with the "test connection" block.
 ![test connection](../img/snap/test_connection.png).
 if the block answer is "You may have connection troubles", your "host" variable inside the Snap! project is probably wrong.
 The host variable must be the IP or the hostname+".local" of your robot ; if you're using V-REP localhost is used to point to your own computer.

 ![test connection3](../img/snap/test_connection3.png).

-Be sure to
-You can explore
-You can explore

 ### Build your own blocks !

-The functionality to build your own block was the first difference between Scratch and Snap! (now it's also possible to make custom blocks in Scratch) !
+The functionality to build your own block was the first difference between Scratch and Snap! (now it's also possible to make custom blocks in Scratch)!
 <!-- TODO -->

 ## Description of Poppy blocks
 |        |   |   |   |   |